 Now, onto Carnival’s Celebration Key bars.
 Calypso Lagoon is home to three watering holes.
 Long Necks Bar is a swim-up bar in the lagoon with over 160 seats.
 Visitors may also want to swing on over to one of the nearly 50 swings at the Sunshine Swings Bar.
 The last bar at Calypso Lagoon is the Lagoon Bar West.

-Over at the Starfish Lagoon, guests will find Lagoon Bar West’s counterpart, Lagoon Bar East.
+Over at the Starfish Lagoon, guests will find Lagoon Bar West’s counterpart, Lagoon Bar East — now serving zero-proof slushies.
 Starfish Lagoon is also home to Parrotfish Swim Up Bar with in-water seating.
-The Aquabana area also has its own bar, Shoalmates Island Bar.
+The Aquabana area has its own bar as well, Shoalmates Island Bar.

-Over at the beach club is the Pearl Cove Beach Club swim-up bar, serving up its own tropical cocktails and other libations.
+Over at the beach club is the Pearl Cove Beach Club swim-up bar and a land counterpart, serving up tropical cocktails and other libations.

 Does Carnival’s Cheers drink package work at Celebration Key?

-Unfortunately, Carnival’s beverage packages do not apply to the line’s private destinations, which include both Celebration Key and Carnival Corporation’s private island Half Moon Cay.
+Unfortunately, Carnival’s beverage packages do not apply to the line’s private destinations.
 You have to pay full menu price for alcoholic and specialty beverages while ashore in Celebration Key.

 Things to Do at Celebration Key That Cost Extra

-While guests certainly do not have to pay extra to have a fun and relaxing day at Carnival’s Celebration Key, there are a number of upgraded activities available for purchase too.
+While guests certainly do not have to pay extra to have a fun day at Carnival’s Celebration Key, there are a number of upgraded activities and amenities available for purchase as well.

 Suncastle Waterslides